Estonian Presidency 2024-2025

-The Council of the Baltic Sea States is an intergovernmental political forum for regional cooperation.
+The Council of the Baltic Sea States is an intergovernmental political organisation for regional cooperation.
 Consisting of 10 Member States and the European Union, it supports a regional perspective on global challenges.

 The CBSS' work is guided by its three long-term priorities: Regional Identity, Sustainable & Prosperous Region, and Safe & Secure Region.